 Radical prostatectomy (prostate removal) is surgery to remove all of the prostate gland and some of the tissue around it.
 It is done to treat prostate cancer.

-There are four main types or techniques of radical prostatectomy surgery.
+There are 4 main types or techniques of radical prostatectomy surgery.
 These procedures take about 3 to 4 hours:

 - Retropubic: Your surgeon will make a cut starting just below your belly button that reaches to your pubic bone.
 This surgery takes 90 minutes to 4 hours.